hamza-mughees/Sansa-and-XOR/README.md

 2. We can divide the expression into subexpressions of two terms with no remaining terms (i.e. number of ***x***'s is even)
 the resulting value will be zero.

-As we have established that the first subexpression of the original expression is 0, we can simplify the next part.
+We have established that the first subexpression of the original expression simplifies to 0.
+We can now simplify the next part.

 ![](https://latex.codecogs.com/gif.latex?3%5Coplus%203%5Coplus%203%5Coplus%203%5Coplus%203%5Coplus%203)

-We can straight away see that the number of ***3***'s in the above expression is 6 (even), which means that it would simplify to zero.
-The expression simplifies to zero in the third and fourth part of the expressions as well, since the number of ***4***'s and ***5***'s are even, respectively, in the subexpressions.
+We can straight away see that the number of ***3***'s in the above subexpression is 6 (even), which means that it would simplify to zero.
+The Third and fourth subexpressions also simplify to zero, since the number of ***4***'s and ***5***'s in each subexpression, respectively, is even.

 ![](https://latex.codecogs.com/gif.latex?0%5Coplus%200%5Coplus%200%5Coplus%200)
 ![](https://latex.codecogs.com/gif.latex?0)

-With further inspection, it is observed that, in fact, for all input arrays that have an even length, the output is zero, since all the value in an input array of even length, occur exactly an even amount of the times in the expression.
-From this, we can speculate that the problem must simply lie in the amount of times a number, ***x***, occurs within the expression.
-If it occurs an even amount of times, then the value of the subexpression with only ***x***'s, will equate to zero, otherwise it will equate to ***x***.
+With further inspection, it is observed that, in fact, for all input arrays that have an even length, the output is zero since all the values in an input array of even length occur exactly an even amount of times in the expression.
+From this, we can speculate that the problem must lie in the amount of times a number, ***x***, occurs within the expression.
+If we can somehow find a pattern that reveals to us whether each element of the array occurs an even or odd number of times, we could use this to solve the problem.

 Taking all of the above into account, what if the length of the input array is odd?
 Lets take ***arr = [2, 3, 4]*** to evaluate this scenario.